-Effective for 2011, with the first rebates distributed in 2012 and then annually thereafter, insurers are required to issue MLR rebates if the percentage of premium revenue the insurer spent on patient care (claims) and quality of care improvements for its aggregated book of business in a state was less than 85% (for large group policies) or less than 80% (for small group and individual policies) in the prior calendar year.
-States may apply a higher MLR on insurers or define "small group" as less than 100 employees (versus the standard ACA 50-employee definition).
+Effective since 2011, with the first rebates distributed in 2012, insurers are required to issue annual MLR rebates if the three-year average percentage of premium revenue the insurer spent on patient care (claims) and quality of care improvements for its aggregated book of business in a state was less than 85% (for large group policies) or less than 80% (for small group and individual policies).
+States may apply a higher MLR factor on insurers or define "small group" as less than 100 employees (versus the standard ACA 50-employee definition).
 The insurer's MLR calculation is based on the requirements of the state that regulates the insurance contract between the insurer and the employer purchasing the policy, regardless of where the employer or its plan participants are located.

-Insurers report their respective large group and small group MLR factors to the US Department of Health and Human Services (HHS) and then calculate the MLR rebate for each employer (as the policyholder) by applying the relevant factor to the premium paid by each insured group in the prior calendar year (the "reporting year").
-Whether an MLR rebate is owed to a particular employer is not affected by the employer's unique experience or the particular claims of any of its participants.
-An employer that has an ERISA plan year other than a calendar year, and that changed plans or carriers during the reporting year (i.e., the previous calendar year), may receive MLR rebates on more than one plan or from more than one insurer.
+Insurers must annually report their respective large group and small group MLR factors to the Department of Health and Human Services (HHS) and then calculate the MLR rebate for each employer (as the policyholder) by applying the relevant factor to the premium paid by each insured group in the prior calendar year (the "reporting year").
+Whether an MLR rebate is owed to a particular employer is not affected by the

+Employers that receive MLR rebates have compliance obligations regarding their use, which may include time-sensitive requirements to distribute plan assets to eligible plan participants. employer's unique claims experience.
+An employer that has an ERISA plan year other than a calendar year, and that changed plans or insurers during the reporting year (i.e., the previous calendar year), may receive MLR rebates on more than one plan or from more than one insurer.